 Originals vs. Reproductions

-Originals are bronze statues or sculptures that are the first of its kind (or design) and reproductions are replicas of those original statues and sculptures.
-But here’s the important part - owning a reproduction is not a bad thing.
+Originals are bronze statues or statues that are the first of its kind (or design) and reproductions are replicas of those original statues and statues.
+But here’s the important part – owning a reproduction is not a bad thing.
 In fact, it’s generally the norm since some originals can easily cost upwards of $100,000.
 What is bad however is owning a badly reproduced bronze statue or one that’s of low quality.

 Also, do not fall for buzzwords like “vintage,” “older,” “signed,” “estate,” and “original” when buying reproductions since none of these words mean much.
 For instance, having a “signed” reproduction won’t make it an original and an “original” reproduction doesn’t mean anything at all.